tef/clgi/README.md

 app.main(__name__)
 ```

-Underneath, `clgi` works by having a standard callback for handling command line requests,
-and a result code, much like wsgi. you don't have to use the `@command` decorator, or even a `Router`:
+Underneath, `clgi` works by having a standard callback for handling command line requests and a result code, much like wsgi.
+You don't have to use the `@command` decorator, or even a `Router`:

 ```
 import clgi

 def example_command(request, code):
+    if request.mode == "complete":
+        return []

     code(0) # return 0
     return "Hello, world!"